opensearch-project/documentation-website/_api-reference/index-apis/component-template.md

 ---
 layout: default
-title: Create Component Template
+title: Create or Update Component Template
 parent: Index APIs
 nav_order: 29
 ---

-# Create Component Template
+# Create or Update Component Template

 The Create Component Template API creates and updates a component template.
 Component templates are pieces of index templates which mappings, index settings, and aliases.